huseink60/github_climate_change_test/climate_claims_energy_poverty.md

 **Figure 1: A comparison of gasoline and electricity prices in several European countries compared to the USA (Eschenbach, 2021).
 The author of this article uses these graphs to demonstrate high energy prices in Europe compared to the USA, which is fueling energy poverty.
 The source of this information is unclear, but the values are similar to current values.
 However, it is important to consider the economic context of each country when comparing energy prices and their impact on energy poverty.**

 The article highlights energy poverty by referencing a report from the Jacques Delors Institute (Magdalinski, Delair and Pellerin-Carlin, 2021).
 The Jacques Delors Institute is a think tank run by past government leaders, and the writers of this report have an educational background in climate research, providing a degree of validity.
 Their results are echoed in other scientific studies and reports that acknowledge the importance of energy poverty (González-Eguino, 2015).
 However, energy poverty is a complex issue not singularly attributable or even correlated with energy price (Bollino and Botti, 2017).
 Overall, the article’s information is accurate and relates to relevant issues, but the conclusions are unjustified and ignore the complexity of the issues.

-##### Common Themes
-The most compelling articles I read often presented evidence in a simple, eye-catching figure that depicted the point being made.
-These articles also paired quantitative data with their argument, which, at first glance, seems to provide credibility.
-I typically avoided articles oversaturated with logical fallacies since I am more familiar with scientific articles that avoid this writing style.
-However, logical fallacies were somewhat used in almost all articles.
-One article used a hasty generalization, arguing that an increase in land area in Tuvalu suggested that rising sea levels were not a threat.
-The article I analyzed used a post hoc ergo propter hoc, stating that energy poverty is an issue due to higher energy prices, which ignores the complexity of the issue.
-Another article describes the range of temperatures coral reefs have survived in the past to prove their resilience, but ignores the unprecedented rate of change of conditions today.

 ##### References